It was a good week for Phil Mickelson -- and for his sponsors.

 -- Paulina Gretzky will find her way into this column again in 2013: Also a LOCK.

 Could it be anything other than James Hahn's "Gangnam Style" dance following a birdie on TPC Scottsdale's 16th hole on Sunday?
 The rookie's extended version of the move earned him a lot of new fans, or at least, a few more people who have actually heard of him now.
 Enjoy:

 PHOTO OF THE WEEK

-Sergio Garcia's girlfriend, Nicole Horrex, following him during last week's Dubai Desert Classic.
+This is a picture of Sergio Garcia's girlfriend, Nicole Horrex, following him during last week's Dubai Desert Classic.
 Sergio may claim to be cursed by the golf gods, but we're finding it hard to be sympathetic.